Vijayendar2006/FUTURE_DS_01/README.md

-## 🌍 Global Sales Performance Dashboard
+## 🌍 Superstore Sales Dashboard
 This Power BI project provides an interactive Global Sales Performance Dashboard that visualizes key sales insights across different regions, products, and time periods.
 It helps users understand overall performance, identify trends, and make data-driven decisions.

 ## 📊 Project Overview
-The Global Sales Performance Dashboard is designed to analyze worldwide sales data and present it in an easy-to-understand format.
+The Superstore Sales Dashboard is designed to analyze worldwide sales data and present it in an easy-to-understand format.
 The dashboard allows users to explore metrics such as:

 Sum of Discount by State